kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

 - <a name="frontend-nlb-status-only">`alb.ingress.kubernetes.io/frontend-nlb-status-only`</a> controls whether only the frontend NLB hostname is written to `status.loadBalancer.ingress` instead of both the ALB and NLB hostnames.

     By default, when a frontend NLB is enabled, both the ALB and NLB hostnames appear in the ingress status.
-Tools like [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) create DNS records for every hostname in the status, which means traffic would be split between the ALB and the NLB.
-Setting this annotation to `"true"` restricts the status to only the NLB hostname, so ExternalDNS and similar tools create records pointing exclusively at the NLB.
+When using [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) on AWS, only a DNS record for the first entry is created (see [external-dns#5661](https://github.com/kubernetes-sigs/external-dns/issues/5661)), which means the NLB does not get a DNS record.
+Setting this annotation to `"true"` restricts the status to only the NLB hostname, so ExternalDNS creates a DNS record pointing at the NLB.

     !!!note
         This annotation has no effect if `alb.ingress.kubernetes.io/enable-frontend-nlb` is not set, or if the NLB has not yet been provisioned.
 In those cases the ALB hostname is written to status as normal.